gxxcastillo/annualreport-2011/readme.md

 ### Templating

-[Hogan](http://twitter.github.com/hogan.js/) is logic-less templating language.
-Think of it as Mustache + pre-rendering.
+[Hogan](http://twitter.github.com/hogan.js/) a is logic-less templating language.
+Think of it as [Mustache](https://github.com/janl/mustache.js/) + pre-rendering.
 We use it on the server & the client.

 ### Data storage

 [mongoDB](http://www.mongodb.org/) `@todo`

+### Event logging

+[Winston](https://github.com/flatiron/winston) is used to log events & errors

+### Profiling

+'@todo' Some options could be dtrace or ulimit.

+### Integration / Unit Testing

+`@todo` Some options could be Should.js, Sinon.js, Mustard.js.
+Also, Node comes with its own standard "assert" module, which is a good place to start

 ## Filing bugs
 Please file bugs in redmine, under the ["Annual Report 2011" project](https://bugs.kiva.org/issues/21348)